LukeShu/leaguer/docs/DesignDocument.md

 ## Class Descriptions and Interactions

 VIEWS
+layouts/application.html.erb
-Webpage: An abstract HTML file, all entries below are webpages (we represent them as subclasses of the abstract “Webpage” class.
+  : An abstract HTML file, all entries below are webpages (we
+    represent them as subclasses of the abstract “Webpage” class.
 All webpages will send HTTP requests to the server.
 Most of the visual effects and update the display with Javascript methods.
 Each page will have a login dialogue which will POST to the login controller or the logged in user’s page.

+main/homepage.html.erb
-Homepage: This page has 3 basic options.
-Visually simple – two large buttons on a white screen, and a search bar above them.
+  : This page has 3 basic options.
+Visually simple – two large buttons
+    on a white screen, and a search bar above them.
 The search bar will cause a POST requeest to the search controller.
 Log in (which will cause a POST to the login controller) and “Go to Tournament” in which you enter a tournament title.
 This interacts with the Homepage Controller.

+login/form.html.erb
-Login: Page with form entries for username, password.
-If user clicks “new user” more forms entries will appear.
+  : Page with form entries for username, password.
+If user clicks “new
+    user” more forms entries will appear.
 One for repeating the password, and one for email.
 This POST to the Login controller.

+tournament/new.html.erb
-newTorunament: A form that interacts with users who are either hosts or becoming hosts.
+  : A form that interacts with users who are either hosts or becoming
+    hosts.
 This interacts with tournament controller.

+tournament/index.html.erb
-Tournament: A tree-like display of matches, where each match consists of a pair of teams.
+  : A tree-like display of matches, where each match consists of a
+    pair of teams.
 All users can click on a match to go to that match’s page.
 Host can see a gear on top left corner that represents tournament settings, it will GET the edit Tournament view.
 There will be an end button that will redirect to back to the homepage after posting to the tournament controller.
 The tournament will POST to the tournament controller.

+tournament/edit.html.erb
-editTorunament: This view is a list of settings.
-Some are form entries, and some are checkboxes.
+  : This view is a list of settings.
+Some are form entries, and some
+    are checkboxes.
 More settings will be added later in develpment.
 This view interacts with the tournament controller.

+match/show.html.erb
-Match: A display of both teams.
-Each team's players are clickable which causes a GET for the player's profile HTML.
+  : A display of both teams.
+Each team's players are clickable which
+    causes a GET for the player's profile HTML.
 A link above both teams will GET the tournament the match belongs to.
 This will POST its actions to the Match controller.

+search/search.html.erb
-Search: A page with a searchbar and a list of searchable tournaments that match the search query.
+  : A page with a searchbar and a list of searchable tournaments that
+    match the search query.
 The searchbar causes a POST to the search controller.
 Each entry is clickable and causes a GET to the enrry's tournament.

+user/show.html.erb
-UserProfile: A page with the user's information.
-One can view the player's reviews.
+  : A page with the user's information.
+One can view the player's
+    reviews.
 If the user is viewing his/her own profile, they can edit it causing a POST to the userProfile controller.

 CONTROLLERS